willisSONG/Smarttery/README.md

 # Smarttery
-This means Smart Lottery，a compound word picked by myself,haha.
+This means Smart Lottery，a compound word picked by myself.